TrW236/LaneLines-Advanced/README.md

 ### 1. Image Undistortion

-The values ``ret``, ``mtx`` and ``dist`` are calculated from the section above.
-Using these values and the function ``cv2.undistort`` to get the undistorted image.
-The result is showed below.
+The values ``ret``, ``mtx`` and ``dist`` were calculated from the section above.
+Used these values and the function ``cv2.undistort`` to get the undistorted image.
+The result is shown below.

 <img src="https://filedn.com/lUE8ye7yWpzFOF1OFLVsPau/Github/laneLines_advanced/calibration.png" alt="undistort" width="888">

 ### 2. Image Processing

-The image was first converted into `HLS` format and in `L` and `S` channels appropriate thresholdeds should be defined to extract infromations from the lines.
-The result is below.
+The image was first converted into `HLS` format and in `L` and `S` channels appropriate thresholds should be defined to extract information from the lines.
+The result is shown below.

 <img src="https://filedn.com/lUE8ye7yWpzFOF1OFLVsPau/Github/laneLines_advanced/imgProcessing.png" alt="img processing" width="888">

 ### 3. Image Warping

-The vertices as destination were simply defined as the four vertices in the corners of the image.
+The vertices of the destination were simply defined as the four vertices in the corners of the image.
 The image was then warped from perspective view to birds-eye view.
-The Result is below.
+The Result is shown below.

 <img src="https://filedn.com/lUE8ye7yWpzFOF1OFLVsPau/Github/laneLines_advanced/imgWarping.png" alt="img warping" width="888">

 ### 4. Lines Finding through Windows

-	(1) From the bottom several lines of the picture, it would be calculated, at which two positions the white points were the most.
+#### (1) From the bottom several lines of the picture, it would be calculated, at which two positions the white points were the most.
 These two positions would be considered as start positions of the two polynomials.

-	(2) From the bottom up, small windows would be generated to detect where the most white points were.
+#### (2) From the bottom up, small windows would be generated to detect where the white points were most.

-	(3) All the points captured by the windows were collected.
-And through those points two polynomials were generated.
+#### (3) All the points captured by the windows were collected.
+And through those points, two polynomials were generated.

 <img src="https://filedn.com/lUE8ye7yWpzFOF1OFLVsPau/Github/laneLines_advanced/windows.png" alt="windows" width="888">

 ### 5. Lines Finding through Previous Valid Polynomials

-	(1) According to previous polynomials two sections (through offsets of the polynomials) were generated.
+#### (1) According to previous polynomials, two sections (through offsets of the polynomials) were generated.

-	(2) Inside these two sections the white points were detected.
+#### (2) Inside these two sections, the white points were detected.

-	(3) Through those captured points two new polynomials were generated.
+#### (3) Through those captured points two new polynomials were generated.

 <img src="https://filedn.com/lUE8ye7yWpzFOF1OFLVsPau/Github/laneLines_advanced/poly.png" alt="poly" width="888">